Hall of Mirrors is out now!

-An exploration of misogyny, race, and homophobia, this novel is a twisty, atmospheric noir about DC in the 1950s, the age of Joseph McCarthy and the Lavender Scare, a decade when politicians used fear and bigotry to harness power—a time we thought we’d left behind.
+An exploration of misogyny, race, and homophobia, Hall of Mirrors is a twisty, atmospheric noir about DC in the 1950s, the age of Joseph McCarthy and the Lavender Scare, a decade when politicians used fear and bigotry to harness power—a time we thought we’d left behind.

 Whether you're a fan of The Savage Kind, Judy and Philippa’s dark coming-of-age story, or you’re new to the trilogy, this novel is accessible.
-In other words, you don't need to read the first book to get this one—although they make an attractive pair on your bookshelf!
+You don't need to read the first book to get this one—although they would make an attractive pair on your bookshelf!

 From the book jacket: